Home

 Galatians 3:17

 Again, we see that the Covenant and the promise are synonymous.
-When God made a Covenant with Abraham that his seed (Christ) would inherit the kingdom, that was "The Promise," which was unconditional.
-And it is a promise that we also have part in, if we have part in Christ Jesus.
+When God made a Covenant with Abraham that his seed (Christ) would inherit the kingdom, that was an unconditional promise.
+It is a promise that all of us have a part in if we are born of Christ Jesus.

 Galatians 3:29